cdondrup/naoqi_interfaces/README.md

 	man.spin(s.my_control_loop) # Blocks until Ctrl+C is caught
 ```

 As you can see above, we moved all the printing into the `my_control_loop` function.
 Of course you will want to do some calculations and decision making based on this but we are just printing things for now.
-The last line of the file `man.spin(s.my_control_loop)` shows that the `spin` function takes functions an argument.
+The last line of the file `man.spin(s.my_control_loop)` shows that the `spin` function takes functions as an argument.
 Internally, the `spin` function is just a loop with a .01 seonds wait.
-During that loop it will execute allo the functions it got as an argument in sequence.
+During that loop it will execute all the functions it got as an argument in sequence.
 So if there are multiple functions: `man.spin(s.my_control_loop, ...)` the `s.my_control_loop` would always be first to be executed.
-These function cannot have arguments.
-Of course python offers a simple trick to circumvent this using lanbda functions:
+These functions cannot have arguments.
+Of course python offers a simple trick to circumvent this using lambda functions:

 ```python
 man.spin(lambda: s.my_control_loop("some string"))
 ```

-Which now passes `some string` to the function it is called while still not requireing any arguments.
+Which now passes `some string` to the function when it is called while still not requiering any arguments.

-### Shutdoen functions
+### Shutdown functions

-If you want to execute a certain function at shutdown, you can either call it after the `spin` function which blocking or you regiter it with the `EventManager` which will then call this function when it is shutting down but before the broker is disconnected.
+If you want to execute a certain function at shutdown, you can either call it after the `spin` function which is blocking or you register it with the `EventManager` which will then call this function when it is shutting down but before the broker is disconnected.
 Hence, if you require to call a proxy at shutdown, you need to register this call as a shutdown function:

 ```python
 man = EventManager(